Mardekaar/RefindPlus/README-Dev.md

 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted, and the `Entry` object immediately discarded, once a `Disabled` setting is encountered.
 The outcome is the same as upstream, which always continues to create and return a fully built object that is later discarded in such cases.
 The approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples near the bottom of the `config.conf-sample` file).
   - > This also applies to `submenuentry` items which can be enabled or disabled separately.
 - **Pointer Device Priority:** The upstream implementation of pointer device priority is based on how the `enable_mouse` and `enable_touch` pointer device control tokens appear in the configuration file(s) when both are active.
 The last pointer device control token read in the main configuration file and/or any supplementary/override configuration file will be used and the other disregarded.
 In RefindPlus however, `enable_touch` always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
-  - > Hence, to use a mouse in RefindPlus, `enable_touch` must be disabled (default) in addition to enabling `enable_mouse`.
+  - > Keep `enable_touch` disabled, in addition to setting `enable_mouse`, to use a mouse in RefindPlus.

 ## Roll Your Own

-Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions.
+Refer to [BUILDING.md](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions.

-[CLICK HERE](https://github.com/dakanji/RefindPlus/blob/GOPFix/README-Dev.md) for the ReadMe file related to the current (work in progress) code base.
+[CLICK HERE](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/README-Dev.md) for the ReadMe file related to the current (work in progress) code base.